lleonini/passwordgrids-cli/README.md

 In order to be accepted in most places, the password should have the following
 characteristics:

-- total length of 10+ characters
+- length of 10+ characters
 - a mix between lowercase, uppercase, number and [special char](https://www.owasp.org/index.php/Password_special_characters)

 We propose to use a scheme like:

 ```
-<8+ characters from the grids><postfix>
+[<prefix>]<8+ characters from the grids>[<postfix>]

 ```

-The postfix can be static or conditional.
-It can be used to add a lowercase or an uppercase or a number if the PG haven't generated one, and also, supply at least a special char.
+### Prefix/postfix

+The prefix/postfix goal is to add some characters in order to match the ideal password composition described above.
+This is not a primary security element.

+The default grid gives only numbers and uppercase letters.
+Sometimes, the grid will not give any numbers (7% with a 8 characters length pattern, not having any letters is so unlikely that you can skip this case).

+In this scenario, one should consider adding a special char, a lowercase letter and a number.

-A static postfix of 4 characters containing the full mix, like "Ye4!", can be a good solution.
+A static 3 characters prefix/postfix like 'y0!', '@z3', ... is a good solution.

 ### Master password

-You need the master password to generate each grid.

-Choose it wisely, not too short and remember it.
+The master password is a fundamental security element.
+The same password will be used all the time and should be choosed wisely (not too short).

-If you input a wrong master password, the grids will just be different.
+If the wrong password is input, the grids will just be different.

 ### Pattern

-The pattern consists of picking a fixed amount of ordered chars in the grids.
+The pattern is a fundamental security element.
+It consists of picking a fixed amount of ordered chars in the grids.

-By default, 4x3 grids of 64 characters are generated (ideally all the grids should fit on the screen without needing to scroll).
+12 grids of 64 characters are generated (ideally all the grids should fit on the screen without needing to scroll).

 We recommend a length of 8+ characters (~ 2800 billions possibilities) in order to make brute force attempts difficult.

-Once you have defined your pattern, you will reuse it all the time.
+Once defined, the pattern will be reused all the time.

-Someone observing you when you "extract" your password should not be able to guess your pattern.

-### Postfix

-The postfix makes your password longer (and stronger as long an attacker does not know it) and more compatible with specific password syntax exigences.
+To be secure, the pattern should not be obvious/linear, should pick elements in different grids and different positions.

 ## Security

+The security is achieved by using two fundamental security elements: the master password and the pattern (secondary elements are the prefix/postfix and the identifier).

 The grids are built with SHA-512 hashing: